Fyrestar/cc-in-out/README.md

 $ npm run build
 ```

+*Disclaimer: i'm not providing legal advice (please consult a lawyer for legal information) nor taking any responsibility for errors or legal issues*

 ## Notes about cookie consent

-*Disclaimer: i'm not providing legal advice, please consult a lawyer for legal information*

 As of current state a opt-in dialog conforms DSGVO for marketing tracking *including Google Analytics*, most of all users wouldn't take
 effort to opt-in to be tracked, it is unlikely that explicitly enabling a checkbox would be ever required as this